How common are mast cell tumors?

 The best practices BEFORE removing a skin tumor:

-(1) Perform an aspirate to establish a diagnosis.
-This allows the surgeon to know how much skin to remove around the tumor to prevent cancer from returning, AND which additional tests are needed to make sure the tumor has not spread (metastasized) before surgery.
+(1) Perform an aspirate of the skin mass to establish a diagnosis.
+This allows the surgeon to know how much skin to remove around the tumor to prevent cancer from returning, AND which additional tests are needed to make sure the tumor has not spread (metastasized) before surgery (different types of cancers will have a preference for spreading to different organs).

 (2) For a MCT, we typically aspirate the "draining lymph node" before removing the tumor.
 If the lymph node is affected, it should be removed at the same time the tumor is removed.
 A patient that has a MCT that has metastasized (spread) to a lymph node can still live for years, but only if the lymph node AND tumor is removed, and the patient receives follow-up chemotherapy.

 (3) All patients undergoing surgery should have 3-view chest x-rays and full blood work.
+The x-rays should be reviewed by a board certified radiologist.
 If an older patient is undergoing a mass removal, it's always a good idea to have an abdominal ultrasound performed.
 This is not necessarily because we think that their cancer might spread to their abdomen (typically, only high grade MCT spread to abdominal organs), but more to rule out other disease processes (a tumor of the spleen, for example) that might make the family change their plans for surgery.
+If we suspect a dog has a high grade MCT we typically will aspirate (sample) the liver and spleen prior to surgery even if they appear normal.
+If MCT infiltrates one of these organs (liver/spleen) it is not uncommon for the organ to look normal on ultrasound.

 Once the MCT is removed, we read the biopsy report to find out (1) if the surgeon removed all of the cancer cells in the skin, (2) the grade of the MCT.